amusant/tpt39/gpu_archi/PITCHME.md

 - Total no. of threads is limited by configurable register space.
 - Find out the maximum no. threads that can be mapped to a core.
 - There is no local (scratchpad) memory.
+- Each core has it's own L1 Cache.
 - for more info
 	- <span style="font-size:0.4em">https://www.iwocl.org/wp-content/uploads/iwocl-2014-workshop-Tim-Hartley.pdf